skofic/environmental-services/notes/README.md

 ### Remote Sensing Data

-This set of services can be used to retrieve remote sensing data, which is stored in the `ShapeData` collection.
+This set of services can be used to retrieve *remote sensing data*, which is stored in the `ShapeData` collection.
 Remote sensing data includes the following indicators:

 - ***`chr_AvAspect`***: Average GCU aspect.
 - ***`chr_AvBiomass`***: Average GCU Biomass.